LandyCuadra/pokemon-app/README.md

 * validate query and body fields with nest js class validator
 * consider using dynamoose for schema validation and make easier db request
 * add a functional serverless and aws lambda configuration
+* add testing scripts to ensure the correct backend functionality and ensure error handling